AngeloSav/file-entropy/README.md

+# file-entropy

-This is a little program i wrote to quickly get the entropy of big files (>= 4GB)
+This is a little program i wrote to quickly get the entropy of big files (> 4GB)

-# Installation
+## Installation
 to build from source, just run:

 ```bash